Estecka/mc-No-Kebab/port.md

 - Invalid variant-locked painting no longer defaults to a specific variant.

 ### 1.21.2
-- `EntityRenderer` now takes two type arguments.
+- `EntityRenderer` now renders a "RenderState" instead of an entity.